zimmat/53functions/README.md

  #|File name & function name | Write a function that?
 ---|----------|-------------------------------------------------------------------------------------
 1| hello.js | return "hello world"
-2| hello_uppercase.js| takes a users name as parameter and returns "Hello, <USERNAME>!"
+2| hello_uppercase.js| takes a username as parameter and returns "Hello, < USERNAME parameter >!"
-3| hello_joe.js | takes a users name as parameter and returns as "Hello, <USERNAME>!" if their name is Joe or Bob only say "Hello!"
+3| hello_joe.js | takes a username as parameter and returns as "Hello, < USERNAME parameter >!" if the username is Joe or Bob only say "Hello!"
 4| number_list.js |takes a number as a parameter (n) and return a list of number from 1 to n 5| sum_numbers.js| takes a number as a parameter (n) and return the sum of numbers from 1 to n 6| length.js|takes a string parameter and return the length of the supplied parameter